kgateway-dev/kgateway/docs/content/cli/glooctl.md

 ### Options

 ```
+      --disable-usage-statistics   disable the sending of anonymous usage statistics (https://gloo.solo.io/observability/usage_statistics/)
   -h, --help                       help for glooctl
   -i, --interactive                use interactive mode
       --kubeconfig string          kubeconfig to use, if not standard one
 ```

 ### SEE ALSO